 "To be on the podium, in front of Williams and McLaren, is a little surprise for us.
 This podium is much better than we expected at the beginning.
 The two Ferraris were uncatchable today.
 We will see in Sepang if we can be close to these guys again.
 We know that there are steps in the engine coming at Imola.
 We achieved it in record time, in ten months".

-The tyres, however, are not the only secret to this extraordinary F2004 car.
-The nose is slightly more sloping compared to the F2003 GA’s one.
-It, for example supports a new front wing that has a corrugated profile and a raised outer part.
+The tyres are not the only secret for the extraordinary F2004 car.
+The nose is slightly more sloping compared to the F2003-GA's one.
+It supports a new front wing that has a corrugated profile and a raised outer part.
 The sidepods are also unprecedented on the F2004.
-They are shorter and squarer initially but then descend abruptly towards the rear end in order to speed up the air flow to the rear wing.
-For the same reason, the Ferrari aerodynamics guys accentuate the lower part of the side pontoons and changed the shape and size of the inlet.
+They are shorter and squarer initially but then descend abruptly towards the rear end, in order to speed up the air flow to the rear wing.
+For the same reason, the aerodynamic guys accentuate the lower part of the side pontoons and change the shape and size of the inlet.
 It is now smaller and raised above the ground.
 There are some small updated to the lateral flow deviators, to wing profiles.
 The shape of the engine air intake is still triangular but much rounded.
 Its snorkel conformation is also new.
 It is higher and squarer, in accordance with the new regulations.
-At Melbourne, Ferrari added two small appendices to implement the aerodynamic load onto the rear axle and to compensate the loss of it due to the decrease in air foils on the rear one.
+Ferrari added two small appendices to implement the aerodynamic load onto the rear axle and to compensate the loss of it, due to the decrease in air foils on the rear one.
+The wind tunnel also shows in details the development of the rear mirrors.
+They are shaped like two small hangers, which guide and speed up the air flow.
+The design of the chimney and drain has also changed.
+They are now close to the centre of the car.
+The profile of the rear wing, the fairings of the drive wheels and the rear extractor are also new.
+There are also under the skin improvements to the internal fluid dynamics, location and inclination of radiators within the sidepods.
+An improved engine-gearbox is present in the car.
+Ferrari has not worked much on the weight reduction but on the use of new materials capable of withstanding the 800-kg weight.
+The engine power is close to 900 horsepower at approx. 18,800 rpm.
+These are exceptional figures that, in theory, makes the 053 (acronym of the new Maranello V10 engine) the best the best powertrain among the other.
+On Monday 10 March 2004, this Australian newspaper's headline catches our attention:

 "Catch me if you can".

-This is obviously referred to the Maranello team and Michael Schumacher.
-As a matter a fact, during qualifying, F2004 was over a second faster than the other cars.
-Alonso was the only one able to stay under the second limit, finishing 0.909 seconds behind Michael and Rubens.
-Ralf Schumacher’s Williams was 1.699 seconds slower than his brother.
-Courtyard’s McLaren was 2.203 seconds behind the reigning world champion.
+This is obviously referred to Ferrari and Michael Schumacher.
+As a matter a fact, the F2004 was over a second faster than the other cars in qualifying trim.
+Alonso was the only driver who was able to stay under the second limit, finishing 0.909 seconds behind Michael and Rubens.
+Ralf Schumacher was 1.699 seconds slower than his brother.
+Coulthard's lap was 2.203 slower than Michael's one.
 Taking all this into account, the two F2004 cars seems unreachable for the other competitors.
-Among Scuderia Ferrari’s rivals, Renault is the only one to demonstrate a good level of competitiveness.
-The French team has no evident reliability issues to revolve.
-In addition, Alonso and Trulli had yet again a lighting reaction at the start of the Melbourne Grand Prix.
-The Spaniard’s lap times were nowhere near as fast as the Ferraris but were consistent.
-The team’s result could have been better than Williams’ one if Jarno Trulli had not been hit from behind by Sato at the start of the race.
-Overall though, it was a positive result that confirms the R24’s good aerodynamic qualities, chassis and 720-engine.
-Speaking about the latter, it is the narrowest of the V-10s in contention.
+Aside from Ferrari, Renault is the only team to demonstrate a good level of competitiveness.
+The Enstone-based squad has no reliability issues to solve at the moment.
+In addition, Alonso and Trulli had a lighting reaction at the start of the Melbourne Grand Prix.
+Alonso's lap times were nowhere near as fast as the Ferraris but were consistent.
+The team result could have been better than Williams' one if it wasn't for the collision between Jarno and Sato at the start of the race.
+It was a positive result overall, which confirms the R24's good aerodynamic qualities, chassis and 720-engine.
+The Renault engine is the narrowest of all V10s in contention.
+Reliability is not something that is lacking at Williams, even if the FW26 car's performance was disappointing at Melbourne.
+20.000 kilometres were carried out during winter testing, although the milage was not enough to find a good set-up balance for the two Williams cars.
+Montoya and Ralf Schumacher had issues with understeer/oversteer and struggled under breaking.
+The performance was discontinued in terms of lap times.
+The famous walrus nose did not seem to give any sort of advantage at the Albert Park circuit.
+The Williams mechanics were in fact forced to make continuous set-up changes to the two cars.
+The McLaren situation is even worse.
+The Woking-based squad rightly speaks of a disastrous start to the 2004 season.
+The MP4/18 project never raced in 2003, which led to the early production of the MP4-19B.
+The McLaren drivers are complaining about the car and the Mercedes engine.
+The engine failure on Räikkönen's car, which occurred on lap 10, says a lot about McLaren's current situation.

 "The car felt good but lacks speed.
 We need to work a lot.
 It was a bad surprise and I retired with an engine failure.
 I was unlucky but we expected it".